 Walk New Places

 If I’m going anywhere remotely dog-friendly, I bring Mr. N with me.
 As a result, he’s been all over the city.
-He enjoys exploring and seeing new sights and smelling new scents.
+He enjoys and seeing new sights and smelling new scents.
 We’ve even run into the Unipiper once.
 Mr. N thought he was strange but whatever.

 Add in Tricks